 In vines, mealybug populations overwinter primarily under the bark of the trunk which keeps them relatively safe and protected from spraying applications.
 A common practice in vines is peeling up the bark along the stems - from cordon to bottom.
 This will expose mealybugs and make them more vulnerable to sprayable insecticides.

-The following are a few generic names of products found throughout large parts of the world and frequently used against mealybugs: Imidacloprid, clothianidin, thiamethoxam, acetamiprid, thiachloprid, sulfoxaflor, Dichlorvos, Spirotetramat, Buprofezine, Chlorpyrifos, and Synthetic Terepenes extract of Chenopodium.
+The following are generic names of products used in one or more parts of the world: Imidacloprid, clothianidin, thiamethoxam, acetamiprid, thiachloprid, sulfoxaflor, Dichlorvos, Spirotetramat, Buprofezine, Chlorpyrifos, and Synthetic Terepenes extract of Chenopodium.

 Oils such as neem, tea-tree, mineral oils, and detergents\soaps designed especially for agricultural usage are natural recommendations.